scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[7:2]** If, therefore, the Son of God, being he who is the Lord and who is about to judge the quick and the dead, suffered, to the end that his stripes might make us live, let us believe that the Son of God could not suffer except on our account.

-**[7:3]** But being crucified, he was given to drink of vinegar and gall.
+**[7:3]** But being crucified, he drank vinegar and gall.
 How, then, did the priests of the temple signify concerning this?
 Now, the commandment is written in this wise: Whosoever shall not fast on the fast, he shall die the death, the Lord hath commanded it.
-Since he also was about to offer the vessel that contained his spirit as a sacrifice, in order that the type might be fulfilled which was given by the offering of Isaac at the altar,
+Since he also was about to offer the vessel that contained his spirit as a sacrifice, in order that the type might be fulfilled which was given by the offering of Isaac at the altar.

-**[7:4]** what saith he in the book of the prophet?
+**[7:4]** What, therefore, saith he in the book of the prophet?
 And let them eat of the goat which is offered on the fast for the sins of all.
 Attend ye diligently thereto.
 And let the priests alone eat of the unwashed entrails with vinegar.

 **[7:5]** With what signification?
-Because ye will one day give me to drink of vinegar and gall, when I am about to offer up my flesh for my new people, eat ye it alone, while the people fast and lament in sackcloth and ashes.
+Because ye will one day give me to drink of vinegar and gall, when I am about to offer up my flesh for my new people.
+Eat ye it alone, while the people fast and lament in sackcloth and ashes.
 He commanded this in order that he might show that he must needs suffer at their hands.

 **[7:6]** How, then, did he give his commands?
 Attend ye.
 Take ye two goats, fair and like each other, and offer them up.
 And let the priest take one of them as a whole burnt offering for sin.